RedisLabs/redislabs-docs/content/rs/release-notes/rlec-4-4-dec-2016.md

     minor version, refer to the Known Issues section below.
 -   The cluster can now be configured to support both private and public IPs to connect to database endpoints through both public and private networks.
-For additional details, refer to [Private & Public Endpoints]({{< relref "/rs/administering/designing-production/networking/private-public-endpoints.md" >}}).
+For additional details, refer to [Private and Public Endpoints]({{< relref "/rs/administering/designing-production/networking/private-public-endpoints.md" >}}).
 -   **rladmin status** command output has been enhanced to include an indication on which node rladmin is running by adding the '\*' sign